-Regional settings in SharePoint 2013 controls how locale-specific information, such as Date, Time, Numbers, calendar, etc. are displayed on the site.
-Internally, SharePoint keeps date time values in UTC format in database and presents to the end-user based on the configured regional settings.
+Regional settings in SharePoint 2013 control how locale-specific information, such as Date, Time, Numbers, calendar, etc., are displayed on the site.
+Internally, SharePoint keeps date-time values in UTC format in the database and presents them to the end-user based on the configured regional settings.

 SharePoint 2013 regional settings are configured in these levels: